1. What are the criteria for admission to BME?

 All first year PhD students are supported by departmental or university fellowships or graduate assistantships, which provide stipend, tuition remission, and student fees for the first year.
 After the first year, students will be supported by their advisors through fellowships and graduate assistantships.
 There are also a number of multi-year fellowships available for advanced students through NSF and NIH training programs.
 BME also has a limited number of teaching assistantships for graduate students who demonstrate outstanding teaching skills.

 There are also new special $5-$10k scholarships available through the department for outstanding incoming PhD students in addition to the minumum stipend of $33,170 for Fall 2020.

 13. Is there funding available for Master's Students?

-Biomedical Engineering at Rutgers does not currently offer financial support for MS/ME students.
+Biomedical Engineering at Rutgers does not offer financial support for MS/ME students.
 Financial support must be initiated from the student.
 There are, however, often "grading" hourly positions for up to $2k per semester for those students who demonstrate the required skills.